b-coimbra/sushi.rb/README.md

 ### Building

 - Install the [OCRA](https://github.com/larsch/ocra) gem with `gem install ocra`
-- Type `ocra src --output shell` in the root directory to build it.
+- Type `ocra src --output shell.exe` in the root directory to build it.

 ### To do
 - [x] Add command-line extensions (or import them from cygwin)